suchnsuch/Tangent/Documentation/Formatting/Wiki Links.md

 ![[Wiki Link Autocomplete Example.png|250]]
 The autocomplete menu will present a series of notes that you have recently edited.
 You can type to search for a note by name.
 You can autocomplete a link to the note by clicking on an option or using the cursor keys to select and the enter key to accept.

+You can customize whether wiki links autocomplete with a short path or with a full, workspace-relative path in the [[Database]] settings.

 ## Custom Wiki Link Text
 Linking to notes by name is convenient, but sometimes it's not good enough.
 You can change the text that a wiki link appears as by adding a `|` character to the end of the note name and typing whatever text you please.
 For example: `[[Note Name|the text you want]]`.